MoeraOrg/moeraorg.github.io/development/node-api/virtual-pages.md

 <h4 class="identifier">/complaints/{id}</h4>

-_(for sheriffs only)_ Management interface for a particular group of complaints, related to the same posting or comment.
+_(for sheriffs only)_ Management interface for a particular group of complaints related to the same posting or comment.

 <h4 class="identifier">/compose?id={id}</h4>